 Amazon’s Win-Lose Auction for HQ2

-In 2017, 238 North American cities and regions placed bids to be site of Amazon’s second headquarters, known as HQ2.
+Back in 2017, 238 North American cities and regions placed bids to be site of Amazon’s second headquarters, known as HQ2.
 The online behemoth said it would be investing $5 billion in the campus, which was expected to create 50,000 well-paying jobs.
 Amazon’s wish list for its winning city or region included a metropolitan area of more than one million people, a “stable and business-friendly environment,” access to strong technical talent, and a community that thinks “big and creatively,” according to CNBC.

 Some critics complained about Amazon’s request that applicants include information about tax breaks and other corporate incentives in their proposal.
 The implication: Cities would have to pay up to get the company’s attention.
 Matthew Gardner, a senior fellow at the nonpartisan Institute on Taxation and Economic Policy, told the New York Times, “[Amazon] would like a package of tax incentives for something they were going to do anyway.”
 University of Minnesota economist Art Rolnick called Amazon’s requests “blackmail” and “corporate welfare,” but conceded that cities had little choice but to enter the race.